krenalis/krenalis/doc/src/events/group.md

 The first argument, `'84s76y49tb28v1jxq'`, is the **Group ID**, which uniquely identifies the group in your website's database.
 The second argument consists of the **group's traits**, which are pieces of information you want to store with the event.

-The following is an example of how the previous group call would appear in Chichi once received and processed:
+The following is an example of how the previous group call would appear in Meergo once received and processed:
 ```json
 {
   "anonymousId": "3a8b2c9f6e107d5e8b1c0f47",